inside

 Many books have been published about how to write reports and papers.
 It might be helpful to refer to these books when you start writing a report/paper.

 You can also borrow such books from the library.
-Search by inputting "how to write a paper" in the University of Tokyo Library OPAC.
+Search by inputting "academic writing" "technical writing" in the University of Tokyo Library OPAC.

 When you browse books in a bookstack, refer to the NDC classification below.
 However, all libraries do not necessarily classify books in NDC.
 In libraries where books are sorted by NDC, you can expect to find such books on shelves around 407 and 816.5, so pick up a book that looks good in front of those shelves.